a miniature ship 110 affordable hotels in Belfast

 An additional selection of hot breakfast food is also available.

-One of the comfortable bedrooms at The Tara Lodge hotel in Belfast.
+One of the comfortable bedrooms at The Tara Lodge hotel in Belfast, one of the 10 affordable hotels in Belfast.
 Photo courtesy of Tara Lodge, Belfast Facebook.

 A residents’ lounge has a cozy open fire, a TV, and an array of guidebooks on the city’s attractions.